 Don’t Believe Everything You Think

-When you find yourself getting worked about something, examine the thoughts that you’re having before and after those emotions come up.
+When you find yourself getting worked on something, examine the thoughts that you’re having before and after those emotions come up.
 Let’s take re-entry anxiety, for example.
 What are the thoughts that are leading to your anxiety?
 And are they rational, helpful, and true?

 For example, maybe you’re thinking: “A lot of people probably aren’t even going to get the vaccine, and are going to be out and about continuing to spread the virus.
 Even if I’m vaccinated, I’m still not safe when there are people like that out there.
 Those selfish people need to be wearing their masks!”
 Understandably, that thought leads to anxiety, and maybe even anger.

-But that thought may be what’s called a “cognitive distortion,” or a form of irrational thought.
+But that thought maybe what’s called a “cognitive distortion,” or a form of irrational thought.
 You don’t know for sure that the people in your community are going to refuse vaccination and attend public events.
 Secondly, all the science confirms that if you are vaccinated, your chances of getting seriously sick with Covid are slim-to-none.

 Replace the Negative

-Replacing your negative thoughts with more and accurate helpful ones is a coping tool that will serve you in almost any distressing situation.
+Replacing your negative thoughts with more accurate helpful ones is a coping tool that will serve you in almost any distressing situation.
 Even a simple shift in thinking, from “Those selfish people need to be wearing their masks!” to “I wish those people would wear their masks, but I also know I have no control over them,” can make all the difference.

 Of course, challenging irrational thoughts isn’t the only coping tool you can use to manage your anxiety.
 Journaling, meditation, gardening, and physical exercise are all other things that people do to reduce their stress and anxiety.
 What makes you feel relaxed?